Predatory Wellness vs Evidence-Based Longevity Medicine

 A Thoughtful Approach to Supplements

-At HormoneSynergy®, they’re used carefully—as adjuncts, not replacements for medical care.
-Recommendations are individualized, evidence-informed, and grounded in clinical context.
+Supplements are used carefully—as adjuncts, not replacements for medical care.

 That’s the difference between selling hope and practicing medicine.